-This is the upper section of what could be done as one awesome hike to the lower trailhead now that the NYSDEC has updated the trail system (2016) in this area.
+This is the upper section of the Kaaterskill Falls trail in what could be done as one awesome hike to the lower trailhead now that the NYSDEC has updated the trail system (2016) in this area.
 It is some of the best trail work in New York if not the whole universe – haha.

 First things first.
-It’s fairly simple, stay on the marked, well graded and gravel path.
+It’s fairly simple, stay on the marked, well-graded gravel path.

 To the upper falls from Laurel-House Road

 The trail to the upper falls is well-graded and gravel.
 It is definitely accessible by hiking standards.
 In fact, not too many trailhead parking areas have handicapped spaces, this one does.

 The NYSDEC website statement on accessibility for the trail states the following: “The Kaaterskill Falls trail [g1] from the Laurel-House Road parking area to the observation deck is .3 miles of 7% grade with 541 feet greater than 8% (the slope of a standard ramp).
 The trail is firm crushed stone 60 inches wide with a typical cross slope of 1.25% and 376 feet greater than 2%.”

 The other thing you’ll notice about the parking area is that it is huge and has a handicap accessible and non-handicap porta potty.

 Besides being nice, what this tells you is that this hike is an attention grabber and you’ll share this place with lots of people and their pets.